 Recycle Devon is a campaign supported by local authorities in Devon that promotes sustainable waste management to the public.
 The campaign has an education element that provides workshops, assemblies, events and site visits for schools and youth groups, including a new Scouts badge.
 These have contributed to a recycling rate of 56% in Devon, ensuring Devon remains one of the best performing counties in England.

 Devon Reuse Project – this promotes the reuse of items rather than their disposal, thereby reducing the carbon emissions associated with disposing of waste and manufacturing new items.
-The Project gives support to repair cafes and reuse groups, organises events such as the Big Fix (volunteer menders fixed 268 items in a day), skill sharing, Devon Upcycling Day and improving reuse at Household Waste Recycling Centres.
+The Project gives support to repair cafes and reuse groups, organises events, skill sharing, Devon Upcycling Day and improving reuse at Household Waste Recycling Centres.

 Supporting Low Carbon Energy